 Furnas is alive with volcanic activity, particularly at the site of the many caldeiras where visitors can see the steaming geysers and hot bubbling springs called fumaroles that provide the therapeutic mud and mineral water used for today’s modern spa treatments and therapies.

 The waters themselves have been proven over the years to be successful in treating bronchitis, rheumatism, dermatitis and gastrointestinal diseases.
-With about thirty different sources at a range of temperatures, Furnas is one of the largest natural spa centres in Europe and scientific studies have been conducted there since the 19th century.
+With about thirty different sources at a range of temperatures, Furnas (indicated on the Google map below) is one of the largest natural spa centres in Europe and scientific studies have been conducted there since the 19th century.

 Labelled with a 16th-century name for the devil, the largest and nosiest of the all the island’s hot springs is called the Caldeira de Pêro Botelho, the most thunderous of all the island’s geysers.
 Equally fascinating is the Caldeira de Polme which is prone to spewing out large clouds of grey dust on occasion.